-Using our built-in camera on avoids having one extra piece of equipment on our desk, and this means less cables and a tidier work space, which we prefer.
+Using our built-in camera on avoids having one extra piece of equipment on our desk, and this means fewer cables and a tidier workspace, which we prefer.

 We recommend always trying out the equipment that you already have, to avoid falling into the same error as we did.